 Teachers/Coaches have a responsibility to ensure the safety of the performers with whom they work as far as possible within the limits of their control.
 All reasonable steps should be taken to establish a safe working environment.
 The work done and the manner in which it is done should be in keeping with regular and approved practice within that sport.
 The activity being undertaken should be suitable for the age, experience and ability of the performers.
 Performers should have been systematically prepared for the activity being undertaken and made aware of their personal responsibilities in terms of safety.

 Issues of Competence

-Teachers/Coaches shall confine themselves to practice in those fields of sport in which they have been trained/educated, and which are recognised by the ASA and IOS as being valid.
+Teachers/Coaches shall confine themselves to practice in those fields of sport in which they have been trained/educated, and which are recognised by the Swim England as being valid.
 Valid areas of expertise are those directly concerned with sports coaching.
 Training includes the accumulation of knowledge and skills through both formal Teacher/Coach education courses and by experience at a level of competence acceptable for independent teaching/coaching practice.
 Teachers/Coaches must be able to recognise and accept when to refer performers to other agencies.
 It is the responsibility of the Teacher/Coach as far as possible, to verify the competence and integrity of the person to whom they refer a performer.
 Teachers/Coaches should regularly seek ways of increasing their professional development and self-awareness.
 Teachers/Coaches should welcome evaluation of their work by colleague and be able to account to performers, employers, Governing Bodies and colleagues for their actions.
 Teachers/Coaches have a responsibility to themselves and their performers to maintain their own effectiveness, resilience and abilities, and to know when their personal resources are so depleted as to make it necessary for them to seek help and/or withdraw from teaching/coaching whether temporarily or permanently.